PalouseDH/symposium/2019/day-3.md

 - Software as Artifact
     - Exploring a chosen tool/software/platform using a modified evaluation set from the Software Sustainability Institute
     - [Questions for Exploration](https://docs.google.com/document/d/1tyzgrJCRmMOptFArba19rXkP_9PhyHjGHNPSv6BgkB4/edit?usp=sharing)
-    - There are some example projects and platform below that folks might want to explore
+    - There are some example tools, projects and platforms below that folks might want to explore

 ### DH Projects